khushboo-kumar20/BVTechHub/README.md

 # BVTechHub
-BVTechHub is a web-based application which focuses on the dire need of a platform to get roadmaps, resources, suggestions on seminar, projects, resume building and learn from the internship and placement experience of the seniors which would help one to reach their goal with much more determination and better guidance.
+BVTechHub is a web-based application which aims to provide a platform to the B.Tech students of Banasthali Vidyapith where they can get roadmaps for DSA, Web Devlopment, AI/ML and Android Development; suggestions related to seminar, projects and resume building; resources for core subjects like DSA, DBMS, OS, Computer Networks and OOP; discussion forum where the students can ask their queries, answer other students queries; read Internship/Placement Interview Experiences available on the website which would help one in their internship and placement drives.

 ## Landing Page